KernFerm/BubblesTheDev-WebBrowser/README.md

 ## 🔄 Updating

-Current update process is manual:
+Current installer builds support two update modes:

-1. Close the existing browser instance.
-2. Open `Start > Settings > Apps`.
-3. Find `BubblesTheDev Web Browser` and uninstall the older version if needed.
-4. Install the newer version using the latest installer.
+1. `Manual updates only`: close the existing browser, remove the older version if needed from `Start > Settings > Apps`, and install the newer version from the GitHub releases page.
+2. `Automatic updates`: the installer records that choice locally, can send an opt-in registration right after setup, and the browser can check in to an owner-run update server, fetch the latest published release, download the installer, and launch it on the user's PC if that build was configured for it.

+Important:

+- The browser does not include a built-in silent updater client.
+- The updater is managed through the owner-run dashboard and published installer URL.
+- Dashboard access, release publishing, and the client list are restricted to the owner machine by default.
+- The browser still launches the installer as a normal Windows installer step; it is not a silent patch-in-place mechanism.

 Uninstall behavior for installers built from the current source: